Searches for Long-Lived Particles at the Future FCC-ee: Experimental Outlook

 \subsubsection{Majorana and Dirac Nature of the HNL}

-~ If HNLs exist in nature, a chief goal will be to ascertain whether they are Dirac or Majorana fermions.
-As discussed in Sec.~\ref{sec:theory_nu} and elsewhere~\cite{Schechter:1981bd,Hirsch:2006yk,Duerr:2011zd,Moffat:2017feq}, determining this is tantamount to observing processes that are mediated by $N$ and exhibit LNV.
+~ If HNLs exist in nature, a chief goal is to ascertain whether they are Dirac or Majorana fermions.
+As discussed in Section~\ref{sec:theory_nu} and elsewhere~\cite{Schechter:1981bd,Hirsch:2006yk,Duerr:2011zd,Moffat:2017feq}, determining this is tantamount to observing processes that are mediated by $N$ and exhibit LNV.
 However, at FCC-ee, the net lepton numbers of the processes $e^+e^- \to N\nu_\ell + N\overline{\nu_\ell}$ with $N\to ({\rm anything})$ are hidden because light neutrinos are not detected.
 This implies other metrics, such as angular distributions, are needed to disentangle the situation when lepton number violating states cannot be unambiguously identified.

-To demonstrate the ability of FCC-ee to potentially disentangle the Dirac or Majorana nature of HNLs, Fig.~\ref{fig:angsep} shows the comparison of generator- and reconstruction-level observables for the two processes defined in Eq.~\eqref{eq:sim_HNL}.
+To demonstrate the ability of FCC-ee to potentially disentangle the Dirac or Majorana nature of HNLs, the cleanest fully-leptonic decay channels are studied; the semileptonic decay channels have about twice as large a branching ratio and will be considered in future studies.
+Figure~\ref{fig:angsep} shows the comparison of generator- and reconstruction-level observables for the two processes defined in Eq.~\eqref{eq:sim_HNL}.
 An important distinction to reiterate is that the Majorana HNL channel (solid line) includes final states that are both lepton number-conserving $(e^+e^-\nu_e\overline{\nu_e})$ as well as final states that are lepton number-violating $(e^+e^-\nu_e\nu_e, ~ e^+e^-\overline{\nu_e}\overline{\nu_e})$.
 On the other hand, the Dirac HNL channel (dashed line) consists only of final states that are lepton number-conserving $(e^+e^-\nu_e\overline{\nu_e})$.
 Therefore, kinematical differences amount to differences between LNV and LNC.